Farid-NL/php-docker/README.md

     docker compose up -d
     ```

-You can commands inside the container with the help of `dev` script
+You can run commands inside the container with the help of `dev` script

 ```shell
 # Show help message with command examples